marcaureln/hidemedium/README.md

 # Hide Medium

-Hide Medium is an extension that hide starred articles on [Medium](https://medium.com/) to keep you focused and avoid frustration.
+Hide Medium is an extension that hides starred articles on [Medium](https://medium.com/) to keep you focused and avoid frustration.

 *If you found any bug or if you have any suggestion, feel free to report, suggest me or even fix it yourself (see contributing) ;)*